derrickburns/generalized-kmeans-clustering/README.md

 This implementation should be used then the number of points is much larger than the dimension of the data and the number of clusters desired.

+The ```RESEED``` algorithm implements with fill empty clusters with newly seeded cluster centers in an effort to reach the target number of desired clusters.

 Objects implementing these algorithms may be constructed using the ```apply``` method of the companion object ```MultiKMeansClusterer```.